We are Cascade!

 About the Cascade research group

-Mountain areas encompass dramatic landscapes and unique ecosystems that have fascinated people for centuries.
-These same mountain areas provide society with various goods and services such as water and recreational space.
-However, they also harbor considerable dangers and risks, which are exacerbated by climate change and the resulting environmental change.
-Geomorphological processes in the mountain system - such as glacier retreat and the resulting formation of lakes, warming and melting of permafrost ice, landslides, rockfalls and mudflows - are often closely interlinked.
-They can have an impact on different spatial and temporal scales over several sub-steps as so-called cascade effects up to the foreland and lead to damage and, in the worst case, even to disasters.
+Mountainous regions feature dramatic landscapes and unique ecosystems that have fascinated humans for centuries.
+These areas provide society with various goods and services, such as water and recreational space.
+However, they also pose significant hazards and risks that are exacerbated by climate change and its associated environmental impacts.
+Geomorphological processes within mountain systems—such as glacier retreat leading to lake formation, warming and thawing of permafrost, landslides, rockfalls, and debris flows—are often closely interconnected.
+These processes can create cascading effects that manifest over different spatial and temporal scales, impacting the foreland and potentially leading to damage, and in the worst cases, disasters.

-The Cascade research group seeks to contribute to the understanding of geomorphological process interrelationships, but also of the corresponding human-environment interactions, in mountain areas and thus improve the basis for an adequate handling of the corresponding opportunities and risks.
-This requires a combination of different skills and methods.
-In particular, the focus is on imparting knowledge and skills to learners of different levels.
+The Cascade research group aims to enhance the understanding of geomorphological processes and the associated human-environment interactions in mountainous regions, thereby improving the foundation for appropriate management of the corresponding opportunities and risks.
+This endeavor necessitates the integration of diverse competencies and methodologies.
+In particular, the dissemination of knowledge and skills to learners at various levels is a primary focus.

-The current research projects of the Cascade research group are financed to a considerable extent by third-party funds, while some projects are also financed internally.
-We cooperate nationally with partners from the fields of geography, nature conservation, environmental protection, forestry, hydraulic engineering, geology, climatology and natural hazards research.
-In addition, we have a wide range of international collaborations not only with neighboring countries, but also with partners all over the world.
-Our research areas include mountain regions worldwide, with a current focus on the Alps, the tropical Andes and the Caucasus.
+Most of the current research projects of the Cascade group are funded by third-party sources, with some projects also receiving internal funding.
+We collaborate nationally with partners in the fields of geography, nature conservation, forestry, hydraulic engineering, geology, climatology, and natural hazard research.
+Furthermore, we maintain a wide range of international collaborations, not only with neighboring countries but also with partners around the globe.
+Our research areas encompass mountainous regions worldwide, with current focal points in the Alps, the tropical Andes, and the Himalayas.

 Natural hazards